JoshuaKGoldberg/text-table-fast/README.md

 - `text-table` includes usage of of [an quadratically expensive `/\s+$/`](https://ota-meshi.github.io/eslint-plugin-regexp/playground/#eJyrVkrOT0lVslLSj4kp1lbRV6oFADQgBS4=); `text-table-fast` uses [`String.prototype.trimEnd`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/trimEnd) instead.
 - `text-table` executes a regular expression match on each row cell for its `'.'` (decimal) alignment option; `text-table-fast` will skip that match if and when decimal alignment support is added.

-> ESLint issue to be filed soon with a performance comparison. ⚡️
+See [eslint/eslint#18709 Performance: long print time in stylish formatter's text-table for long report strings](https://github.com/eslint/eslint/issues/18709) for a performance comparison.

 ## Contributors